Assassins1432/Assassins1432/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Engineering and Informatics student** in my final year, with a solid foundation in various technologies and methodologies.
+I'm a **Computer Engineering and Informatics** with a solid foundation in various technologies and methodologies.
 I have hands-on experience in both agile and traditional project management and am dedicated to continuously learning and improving my skills.

 ## 🚀 Skills